 The second suggestion is to make use of the recently updated summer reading lists located below.
 These lists contain titles of books that we feel may be appropriate for various age levels.
 These lists are not meant to be exhaustive, merely “starters”.

-- Send it to the teacher at the beginning of school in the fall.
+Bring a signed Summer Reading Challenge form to your teacher at the beginning of school in the fall.

 In addition to the summer reading in grades K-5, we are recommending that students do some math practice to continue to use the skills and concepts they learned during the school year.
-In September we want our students to start the year confident with the prerequisite skills from the prior year so they will meet with success for the new school year.
-We recommend the K-4 students continue to use the online resources and games at www.everydaymathonline.com.
+In September, we want our students to start the year confident with the prerequisite skills from the prior year so they will meet with success for the new school year.
 For additional practice we recommend the Summer Math Skills Sharpener by TRI-C Publications, Inc., which you can find at www.summerskills.com.
 Books are $20.
 This includes shipping and handling.
 This is optional and not required.
-If you do choose to use this resource, we encourage you to use the methods and procedures learned in the Everyday Math curriculum.
+If you do choose to use this resource, we encourage you to use the methods and procedures learned in the Math in Focus curriculum.